SuperOfficeDocs/superoffice-docs/user-guide/en/user-management/add-associate.md

 * **Authentication**: If multiple authentication methods are available, you can select an authentication method here.

 * **User name**: Enter the SuperOffice user name.
 This should be the same name as in your identity provider's system (if you use Office 365 or Gmail for authentication).
-When you use SuperOffice for authentication, simply fill in your e-mail address.
-Make sure the e-mail address is valid, since it will be used for account confirmation.
+When you use SuperOffice for authentication, simply fill in your email address.
+Make sure the email address is valid, since it will be used for account confirmation.

 * **Role**: Specify the [role][3] the user should have in the **Role** list box.
 The role determines the user's data access and functional rights.
 You cannot change your own role.